Mainack/hatespeech-data-HT-2017/README.md

 }
 ~~~

-## Other works based on this data.
+## Other publications based on this data

 * This data is used in two other of our published work.
 ~~~